everyoneelse/youtu-graphrag/README.md

 We provide two approaches to run and experience the demo service.

 ### 💻 Web UI Experience

+This approach relies on Python 3.10 and the corresponding pip environment，you can install it according to the [official documentation](https://docs.python.org/3.10/installing/index.html).

 ```bash
 # 1. Clone Youtu-GraphRAG project
 git clone https://github.com/TencentCloudADP/youtu-graphrag